INFO-ESIPE/note-taking/ESIPE/Semestre 5 (Pavie)/Information Security/03 - Block Ciphers/03 - Block Ciphers.md

 If the message is larger than n bits (most of the time it is, blocks are small), we have to split the message in multiple blocks, and **re-use the key** for each block.
 	*Dangerous...
-This makes our algorithm extremely predictive and vulnerable to cryptanalysis* The process is straightforward and convenient so far :
+This makes our algorithm extremely predictive and vulnerable to cryptanalysis* The process is straightforward and convenient so far:
 	Split plaintext into blocks
 	P1 -> E(K) -> C1
 	P2 -> E(K) -> C2